oliverepper/oliver-epper.de/Content/about.md

 Recruiters: [CV – Oliver Epper](/cv)

 ## What I do at the moment
-Developing iOS/macOS frameworks and apps in [Swift](https://swift.org).
+I code in C, C++, ObjC and Swift for iOS, the Mac and Linux.

 ## What I did in the past
-Building backend Software in Java.
-Running Linux and Unix Servers.
-Building VPNs.
+Code in various languages.
+Build backend Software.
+Run Linux and Unix Servers.
+Build VPNs.
-Building backends in [Python](https://www.python.org) with [Flask](https://flask.palletsprojects.com).

 ## What I also do
 Teach Golf.